 The village of Konitsa has the most picturesque – and since an earthquake in Tzoumerka recently felled the stone bridge there, the tallest in Greece.

 We stand, necks craned, admiring it for a while before noticing two rather dirty, tatty figures chatting, eating together on a bench.

 We approach to ask these two apparent Konitsa veterans if they know, perhaps, anything about the area.

 One turns out to be the priest of the town and the other the mayor.

-And the priest insists, vociferously, we must see Molyvdoskepastos.
+The priest insists, vociferously, we must also see Molyvdoskepastos.

 We drive towards Konitsa centre.
 It’s a sweet town.
-Sat, round, on the lower part of a tall, wide, mountain, like the spot on a ladybird’s wings.
+Sat, small and round, on the lower part of a tall, wide mountain, like the spot on a ladybird’s wings.
 Looking as if, perhaps, it has slipped down the mountain side with the winter snow.

 Inside the old market streets, life moves at an easy plod.